bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 65°
+- 66°
-- Rain and Windy
+- Light Rain and Windy
-- 68% humidity
+- 69% humidity
 - 30 mph wind
-- 84% cloud cover
+- 88% cloud cover
-- 42 AQI 🟩
+- 44 AQI 🟩
+- 0.02 inches of rain in the past 24 hours
-- 0.78 inches of rain and 0.33 inches of snow expected in the next 48 hours
+- 0.76 inches of rain and 0.33 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>